EdHurtig/clang/docs/SourceBasedCodeCoverage.rst

 * There is a third format in play: the format of the coverage mappings emitted into instrumented binaries.
 Tools must retain **backwards** compatibility with these formats.
 These formats are not forwards-compatible.

+* The JSON coverage exports are independently versioned with a SemVer version number.
+Tools consuming JSON exports are expected to verify their own compatibility with the version of the JSON export consumed

 Using the profiling runtime without static initializers
 =======================================================